Asymmetric Number Partitioning with Splitting and Interval Targets: Partition with Interval Target

-so a partition of ${\cal X}_3$ is $d$-possible if and only if the completion time of each of the $n$ machines in the partition is at most $S+dM = S'$.
+so a partition of ${\cal X}_3$ is $u$-possible if and only if the sum of each of the $n$ bins in the partition is at most $S+uM = S'$.

-We now prove that if ${\cal X}_2$ has an equal-sum equal-cardinality partition, then the corresponding instance (${\cal X}_3, d$) has a $d$-possible partition, and vice versa.
-If ${\cal X}_2$ has an equal-sum partition, then the jobs of ${\cal X}_2$ can be partitioned into two machines of sum $S'$, and the additional $(n-2)(m'-1)$ jobs can be allocated into $n-2$ machines of $m'-1$ jobs each.
-Note that the sum of these jobs is
+We now prove that if ${\cal X}_2$ has an equal-sum equal-cardinality partition, then the instance (${\cal X}_3, u$) has a $u$-possible partition, and vice versa.
+If ${\cal X}_2$ has an equal-sum partition, then the items of ${\cal X}_2$ can be partitioned into two bins of sum $S'$, and the additional $(n-2)(m'-1)$ items can be divided into $n-2$ bins of $m'-1$ items each.
+The sum of these items is

-so the resulting partition is a $d$-possible partition of ${\cal X}_3$.
-Conversely, suppose ${\cal X}_3$ has a $d$-possible partition.
+so the resulting partition is a $u$-possible partition of ${\cal X}_3$.
+Conversely, suppose ${\cal X}_3$ has a $u$-possible partition.
 Let us analyze its structure.